-In the Baltic Sea, N2 fixation is considered to take place in sunlit surface waters mainly and carried out by three genera of heterocytous cyanobacteria, Aphanizomenon sp, N. spumigena and Anabaena spp. (now referred to as Dolichosperum spp.
-(Klawonn et al., 2016; Wacklin et al., 2009)), all of them containing the classic Nif-nitrogenase (Janson et al., 1994;

-- Leppanen et al., 1988), and contributed massively to N2 fixation with rates of up to 115 295 nmol N L-1 d-1 (Larsson et al., 2001).
-At the same time, cyanobacteria consume only a fraction of the N they fix with estimates in the range of 33.33 85.72 nmol N L-1 d-1 (Janson et al., 1994; Larsson et al., 2001; Wasmund, 1997).
-Using an EA-IRMS-based approach, Klawonn et al., 2016 measure N2 fixation rates up to 300 ± 216 nmol N L-1 d-1 and based on cell-specific measurement of Aphanizomenon spp and N. spumigena, revealed that they release up to 35% of fixed N, translating into a substantial fraction - of fixed N leaking out, available for other primary producers (Ploug et al., 2010, 2011).
-In addition, low rates of N2 fixation (0.44 nmol N L-1 d-1) have been described in anoxic waters of the Baltic Sea (Farnelid et al., 2013).
+In the Baltic Sea, N2 fixation is considered to take place in sunlit surface waters mainly and carried out by three genera of heterocystous cyanobacteria, Aphanizomen sp, Nodularia spumigena and Anabaena sp. (now referred to Dolichosperum sp.
+(Wacklin et al., 2009)), all of them containing the classic Nif-nitrogenase (Janson et al., 1994; Leppanen et al., 1988), and contributed massively to N2 fixation with rates of up to 82 - 191 nmol N L-1 d-1 (Larsson et al., 2001).
+At the same time, cyanobacteria consume only a fraction of the N they fix with estimates in the range of 2.19 - 7.74 nmol N L-1 d-1 (Janson et al., 1994; Larsson et al., 2001; Wasmund, 1997).
+More recent studies, based on cell-specific measurement of Aphanizomen sp and Nodularia spumigena, revealed that they release up to 35% of fixed N, translating into a substantial fraction of fixed N leaking out, available for primary production (Ploug et al., 2010, 2011) In addition, low rates of N2 fixation (0.44 nmol N L-1 d-1) have been described in anoxic waters of the Baltic Sea (Farnelid et al., 2013).
 These rates were accompanied by a highly diverse Nif-containing heterotrophic diazotroph community at and below the chemocline in anoxic NH4+-rich waters (Farnelid et al., 2013).
-Heterotrophic diazotrophs were closely related to those in other O2-depleted marine systems regions including the eastern tropical South (ETSP) and North Pacific (ETNP), the Arabian Sea (AS), and an anoxic - 80 basin in the Californian Bight (Fernandez et al., 2011; Hamersley et al., 2011; Jayakumar et al., 2012, 2017; Löscher et al., 2014).
+Heterotrophic diazotrophs were closely related to those in other O2-depleted marine systems regions including the eastern tropical South (ETSP) and North Pacific (ETNP), the Arabian Sea (AS), and an anoxic basin in the Californian Bight (Fernandez et al., 2011; Hamersley et al., 2011; Jayakumar et al., 2012, 2017; Loescher et al., 2014).
 Non-cyanobacterial diazotrophs have been found to fix N2 actively.
 However, it is still inconclusive what regulates and controls their N2 fixation activity.

 Over the last three decades, the Baltic Sea has experienced a trend of freshening in the range of 1-2 kg-1 in surface waters (Liblik and Lips, 2019) or between 0.4 to 1.2 (Saraiva et al., 2019).
 Earlier studies suggested that salinity impacts the diazotrophic community composition and the activity of nitrogenases in pure cultures of Azotobacter sp. marine microbial mats and estuaries (Dicker and Smith, 1981; Marino et al., 2006; Severin et al., 2012).
-Surface salinity in the Baltic Sea ranges between 0 and 10 (Fig. 1) making it one of the major drivers for microbial composition and distribution in the Baltic Sea (Dupont et al., 2014; Olofsson et al., 2020; Wulff et al., 2018)..
-Typically, Aphanizomenon sp. dominates less saline waters (e.g., Bothnian Sea) with an optimum growth at salinity of 0-2, while N. spumigena prefers the higher saline waters in southern part (e.g. the Southern Baltic Proper) with an optimum growth in salinities of 8-10 (Lehtimäki et al., 1997; Rakko
+Surface salinity in the Baltic Sea ranges between 0 and 10 (Fig. 1) making it one of the major drivers for microbial composition and distribution in the Baltic Sea (Dupont et al., 2014; Olofsson et al., 2020; Wulff et al., 2018).
+Typically, Aphanizomenon sp. dominate the northern part (e.g. the Bothnian Sea) with a salinity of 0-2, while Nodularia spumigena prefer the southern part (e.g. the Southern Baltic Proper) with a salinity of 8-10 (Lehtimäki et al., 1997; Rakko and Seppälä, 2014).
+These observations speak for potential changes in the cyanobacterial composition in future freshening events (Olofsson et al., 2020; Wasmund et al., 2011).
+To now explore the impact and importance of salinity for diazotrophy in the Baltic Sea, we carried out a survey including chemical profiling, rate measurements, and molecular genetic mining in a low productive fall season.
+In addition, we compared our data to available datasets to explore controls on Baltic Sea N2 fixation and to be able to predict the future distribution of Baltic Sea diazotrophs and of N2 fixation rates.